United States men's national under-18 3x3 team

-The USA Men's under-18 3x3 Teams are two of the under-18 3x3 basketball teams under the auspices of the USA Basketball organization.
-In 2011, International Basketball Federation (FIBA) held the FIBA 3x3 U18 World Cup.
-It is an 3x3 under-18 basketball tournament held in every year.
-But the tournament was not held in 2014 and 2018 due to 3x3 basketball being an event at the 2014 Summer Youth Olympics and 2018 Summer Youth Olympics.
-In 2020, it was not held due to COVID-19 pandemic.

-The team won third overall 3x3 U18 World Cup title, recently in 2024.
+The United States men's under-18 3x3 team is an under-18 3x3 basketball team representing the United States and administered by the USA Basketball organization.
+In 2011, International Basketball Federation (FIBA) held the first World Cup.
+One is generally held every year, but it was not held in 2014 and 2018 due to 3x3 basketball being an event at the 2014 and 2018 Summer Youth Olympics.
+It was not held in 2020 due to the COVID-19 pandemic.
+The United States won its third overall gold medal in 2024.